AakSin/connectionsLab/week8/README.md

+# Description

+Hosted live on <a href="https://socketshooter.herokuapp.com/"> https://socketshooter.herokuapp.com/ </a>

+Player 1 controls - Left and Right Arrow key to move, space bar to shoot

+Player 2 controls - A and D letters to move, shift to shoot

+The ships move on the horizontal axis.
+The aim is to shoot down the other person's ship.

 # Planning & Inspiration

 The idea of the game came from various arcade space shootem-ups like _Space Invaders_ or _Spacewar!_